Baby RSV and Bronchiolitis: Symptoms, When to Go to the ER & Prevention Guide

 • Slightly elevating the head of the crib mattress may help with congestion

-💡 RSV symptoms typically peak around days 3–5 and then gradually improve.
-The cough can linger for 3–4 weeks, but this is a normal part of recovery.
+💡 Symptoms typically peak around days 3–5 and then gradually improve.
+The NICE guideline uses the same day 3–5 peak, puts the whole illness at 7–14 days, and notes that the cough clears within 3 weeks for most babies, though it can linger 3–4 weeks.
+A lingering cough on its own is a normal part of recovery.

 What NOT to Do